 The first time I heard about the Magic Bullet was a couple of years ago trying to come up with some ideas for how to bring my smoothies to work.
-I was on the Discussing Nourishing Traditions list one of the list members suggested that I get the Magic Bullet.
-I remember not being so keen on the idea at first.
-I tend to be a frugal person and when I have something that is working perfectly fine (even though less convenient) why spend $50 on another blender, when the one I had was working perfectly fine?
+I was on the Discussing Nourishing Traditions list one of the list members suggested that I get the Magic Bullet [affiliate link].
+Initially I didn't like the idea too much since I tend to be a frugal person and when I have something that is working perfectly fine (even though less convenient) why spend money on another blender, when the one I had was working perfectly fine?

 The only thing I didn't like about my Magic Bullet is that the plastic fan blades that turn the blade inside the cup broke just a couple of months after the one year warranty had expired.

 I didn't let that stop me from buying another one, I just find this little tool so handy in the kitchen, especially with all the cooking I have to do on GAPS.
 Now I have twice as many cups, twice as many lids, twice as many blades.
 I highly recommend the Magic Bullet.

 Here are more recipes where I've used the Magic Bullet:

 - Chocolate “Ice Cream” Shake (Dairy-Free)